 I’m a writer and a writing teacher.
 My first full-length collection, Double Jinx (Milkweed Editions, 2015), was selected by Alex Lemon for the National Poetry Series, and my chapbook Acadiana (Black Lawrence Press, 2018) won the Black River Chapbook Competition.
 My second full-length collection, Pocket Universe, is forthcoming from LSU Press in Spring 2022.
-Along with poet Emily Pérez, I’m the editor of The Long Devotion: Poets Writing Motherhood, which will be published by UGA Press in November 2021.
+Along with poet Emily Pérez, I’m the editor of The Long Devotion: Poets Writing Motherhood, which will be published by UGA Press in Spring 2022.

 My poems have appeared or are forthcoming in Blackbird, Pleiades, The Gettysburg Review, Colorado Review, Smartish Pace, and elsewhere.
 I’ve been the recipient of a Walter E Dakin Fellowship to the Sewanee Writers’ Conference and grants from the Sustainable Arts Foundation and the New Jersey Council on the Arts.

 In addition to my creative work, I hold a PhD in Composition and Rhetoric, and my research interests include literacy studies, writing studies, writing pedagogy and creative writing pedagogy, and community literacy. “‘The Spirit of our Rural Countryside’: Toward an Extracurricular Pedagogy of Place,” was published in the Community Literacy Journal’s Spring 2019 issue. “‘The Advantages of Knowing How to Read and Write’: Literacy, Filmic Pedagogies, and the Hemispheric Projection of U.S. Influence,” co-written with Christa Olson, was originally published in Literacy in Composition Studies, and was selected for the Best of the Journals in Rhetoric and Composition 2017.
-A new article, “The Extracurriculum of Creative Writing,” which argues that the emergent field of Creative Writing Studies should broaden its focus to include research and pedagogy in community writing spaces, is forthcoming in The Journal of Creative Writing Studies.
+A new article, “The Extracurriculum of Creative Writing,” which argues that the emergent field of Creative Writing Studies should broaden its focus to include research and pedagogy in community writing spaces, was recently published in The Journal of Creative Writing Studies.

 I’d love to come read or lead a workshop at your reading series or class!